nairuzabulhul/.CodeBits/InterviewQuestions/Top 100 Networking Interview Questions & Answers.md

 ### 62) What is DNS?

 DNS is Domain Name System.
 The main function of this network service is to provide host names to TCP/IP address resolution.
+It is responsible for translating domain names into IPs address or vice versa

 ### 63) What advantages does fiber optics have over other media?